 Apart from your hospitalisation bills, there are several other miscellaneous and inevitable expenses that may crop up during the hospitalisation period.
 While your health insurance plan may cover your hospitalisation charges, you will have to pay out-of-pocket for these miscellaneous overheads.
 This is where hospital daily cash policies come in handy.

 Under a hospicash insurance policy, you will be entitled to a fixed sum insured every day during the hospitalisation period.
 This hospi cash or daily allowance can be used to meet miscellaneous expenses resulting from your hospital stay like the cost of travel.
 Such fixed allowances can also be used to compensate for the loss of income for the days you are confined to the hospital.
 Usually, this cash allowance ranges from ₹250-₹5,000, but can vary depending on the terms of your insurance document.
-You can either purchase a health insurance plan with daily cash benefits or opt for the same as an optional cover along with your existing health plan.
+You can either health insurance plan with daily cash benefits or opt for the same as an optional cover along with your existing health plan.

 You would need the following documents to claim the daily cash benefit in your health insurance policy:

 Proof of your hospitalisation for any length of time